slavniyteo/upgraded-octo-funicular/README.md

-which are not part of the work.
+programs which are used unmodified in performing those activities but which are not part of the work.
 For example, Corresponding Source includes interface definition files associated with source files for the work, and the source code for shared libraries and dynamically